-All this means your college application essay can be written only by you.
+What does all this mean?
+You are the only person who can write your college application essay.
 Your mother can’t write it.
 Your guidance counselor can’t write it.
 That friend of the family who’s a writing teacher can’t write it.
 When my son applied to college, I refused to help him with his essay.
 I’m a professional writer and college writing teacher; I knew I could make his essay better.
 But I couldn’t make it his.

 If colleges wanted to know what he had to say and how he said it, then the work had to be his.
 Otherwise, he was applying under false pretenses.
 (Who knows, you may want to write something you don’t want to show your mother or your guidance counselor.
 Do you really want them to know about your crush on Bonnie Sue or your fear of white milk?)

 I know that many college applicants get help—some of them get lots of help—on their application essays.
 Maybe I shouldn’t judge them.
 But I do.
 I think they’re cheating just a bit.
 Your essay needs to be your essay.

 And of course it needs to be no more than 500 words.
 Why?
 Because that’s the rule, and even if it’s a narrow and arbitrary rule, you need to prove you can color inside the lines.
 In my next post to this site, I’ll give you some advice about how to write concisely and make the most of those, or any other, 500 words.